 by Rosemary Carroll, Etiquette Author and Etiquette Coach

 First, start with a light discussion to establish rapport before you get down to real business.
 Graciously, walk your guests through a menu, pointing out interesting and tasty dishes and encourage ordering wine, soft drinks, and appetizers to start your meal.
 Order the same number of dishes as your guest.

 Second, sit directly opposite your invited guest with your back to a wall.
 Focusing your client on your smiling face is the winning strategy.
 It is the ideal arrangement because it limits any visual interference from a main dining room.
 A table with a view behind you is another great setting.
 Instruct your waiter ahead of time to check on you only once or twice after the food has been ordered and you begin your business discussion.

-Assuming all parties have enough time to enjoy a meal at a leisurely pace, begin with your business agenda.
+Assuming all parties have enough time to enjoy a business meal at a leisurely pace, begin with your business agenda.
 Keep in mind that smaller portions and alcohol-free meals can contribute to a productive meeting, whereas large meals can be heavy and go on forever.
 For evening meals ordering wine is usually expected, but a lunch meeting should generally be very light in terms of food and drinks.
 The exception is for a weekend meeting when you are not expected to continue working for the rest of the day.
 However, one drink should always be your maximum.